joanne-b-nortier/higher-order-shortest-paths/README.md

 # Data and code for *"Higher-order shortest paths in hypergraphs"*

-This repository contains references to data and code for preprocessing those datasets analysed in the following paper:
+This repository contains data and code to analysed in the following paper:
 *Berné L. Nortier, Simon Dobson and Federico Battiston ["Higher-order shortest paths in hypergraphs"](https://arxiv.org/abs/2502.03020), arXiv Preprint (2025)*